Reach us here...

 During the test, the product is monitored for any changes in its physical properties, such as cracking, swelling, discoloration, or loss of tensile strength.
 The product is also tested for any changes in its electrical or functional properties, such as insulation resistance, dielectric strength, or conductivity.

 The ozone test can be used to determine the durability and reliability of aerospace, automotive, defense and electronics products in ozone-rich environments, such as near high-voltage power lines or in the vicinity of UV light sources.
-It can help manufacturers to develop products that can withstand long-term exposure to ozone and ensure that they will perform reliably over their intended lifespan.
+It can help manufacturers develop products that can withstand long-term exposure to ozone and ensure that they will perform reliably over their intended lifespan.